 e talked about how important it is just to ask for a better deal.

-The techniques we learned, as well as the encouragement, was to get us seek out better bargains.
+The techniques we learned, as well as the encouragement, were to get us to seek out better bargains.

 The next day my wife was making a purchase at a local department store.

-She knows the store often sends coupons to credit card holders (which excluded us… yea!).
+She knows the store often sends coupons to credit card holders (which excluded us… yeah!).